A Systematic Analysis of Hybrid Linear Attention: Empirical Study

 \subsection{Architectural Determinants of Hybrid Effectiveness}

 Our experiments indicate that hybrid performance hinges on three complementary architectural properties rather than any single mechanism.
-Figure~\ref{fig:trend-graph} and Tables \ref{tab:AggregateRatioLMComparison} and \ref{tab:AggregateRatioRecallComparison} supply the quantitative backdrop; the analysis below is necessarily observational.
+Figure~\ref{fig:trend-graph} provides a visual backdrop; the analysis below is necessarily observational.
 Ablations are left to future work.

 \paragraph{Selective gating prevents catastrophic overwriting.} Architectures that expose their hidden state to a learned, token-wise gate—GatedDeltaNet and HGRN-2—consistently perform best in recall once hybridised, surpassing the Transformer baseline by 2–5 percentage points at the optimal ratio.
 By contrast, RetNet’s fixed exponential decay fails to protect long-range cues, yielding near-zero recall even when full-attention layers are added.